The first thing I noticed was the normality.

 Goma felt normal.

-The border crossing had been one of the easiest of my six years of travel: no bribes, no scams, no hassle.
+The border crossing had been one of the easiest of my ten years of travel: no bribes, no scams, no hassle.
 Smiling locals had led me from Rwanda to the Congolese immigration desk, insisting that I jump to the front of the queue; welcoming me to the D.R.C.
 When I wandered off in the wrong direction after receiving my visa, someone jogged after me to show me where to go.

 This is one of the most dangerous countries in the world?

 I checked in to Lac Kivu Lodge, on the shores of Lake Kivu.
-It’s the best hotel in the city and a popular hangout for UN workers and expats who are craving a slice of calm in a chaotic city.
+It’s the best-rated hotel in the city and a popular hangout for UN workers and expats who are craving a slice of calm in a chaotic city.
 It’s a peaceful spot with modern rooms, lovely gardens, and a lively restaurant.

 Behind its peace, however, there was reason to be nervous.
 Fun fact: Lake Kivu is currently sitting on top of 300 cubic kilometres of carbon dioxide and 60 cubic kilometres of methane.
 For now, they’re trapped beneath the water, but if something were to happen — like, say, an eruption of the active Mount Nyiragongo, the gas could be disturbed, rise to the surface, and kill millions of people.